-1. What Operation Systems and Customization does the MDM solution support?
+1. What Device Operating Systems and Customization does the MDM solution support?

 When it comes to choosing the right MDM solution for your company, executives need to consider which operation system works most compatibly with your devices.
-Currently, there’re plenty of operation systems in the market like Android, iOS, Blackberry, and more.
-According to the latest research, Android takes up almost 72% of the OS market share, and iOS sitting in second place with 27%.
-In fact Android iOS system is ubiquitously welcomed by enterprises for several reasons.
-One reason being that it’s an open source operation system, meaning its source code is open for developers and device manufacturers.
+Currently, there are plenty of device operating systems in the market like Android, iOS, Windows, and more.
+Android is ubiquitously welcomed by enterprises for several reasons.
+One reason being that it is an open source operating system, meaning its source code is open for developers and device manufacturers.
 They can easily access and customize necessary changes.

 2. How much is the MDM software and is it scalable?

-If you’re a small- or medium-sized business (SMB) you’ll want to compare other expensive large enterprise mobile device management software solutions before your purchase.
-While it’s true that SMBs without extensive IT departments and budgets deserve an MDM solution that protects them as much as large corporations, you shouldn’t have to pay for what you don’t need.
-Moreover, with the impact of the global pandemic, it’s fairly difficult to commit to a long-term yet pricey software solution when you’re not sure how the economy would progress in the future.
+If you are a small- or medium-sized business (SMB), you will want to compare other expensive large enterprise mobile device management software solutions before your purchase.
+While it is true that SMBs without extensive IT departments and budgets deserve an MDM solution that protects them as much as large corporations, you should not have to pay for what you do not need.

 There are some MDM solutions that offer higher flexibility and scalability to small businesses, taking every business’ future growth into consideration.
-These type of solutions will often have all the bottomline MDM features an organization request while allowing business owners to purchase additional services based on their market expansion.
-Depending on your current device management requests and extra features your business may need, a scalable and budget-friendly alternative to overly complex enterprise-grade solutions is definitely a must.
+These type of solutions will often have all the standard MDM features an organization need while allowing business owners to purchase additional services based on their market expansion.
+Depending on your current device management requests and extra features your business may need, a scalable and budget-friendly alternative to overly complex enterprise-grade solutions may be more favorable.

 What you can do is consider additional capabilities and applications you may use.
 For example, if your employees are currently using company-owned mobile devices, you would foresee integrating stricter data protection policy for BYOD or use Kiosk Mode on your employees’ devices.
 This would allow employees to use their personal devices to perform company-related tasks such as accessing work-related content.

-Even with an MDM, it’s important to weigh the data leakage risks this may pose due to malware or device theft.
+Even with an MDM, it is important to weigh the data leakage risks this may pose due to malware or device theft.
 In this case, you can purchase Kiosk Mode as an additional functionality after one year of your operation and save unnecessary expenses for your organization.
-Alternatively, you can easily scale up and only pay for the number of your new added devices.
+Alternatively, you can easily scale up and only pay for the number of newly added devices.

 3. How does the MDM solution help secure and monitor corporate devices?